olkku45/rust-tutorial/README.md

 # A rust programming tutorial
 ---
 <p>This is a rust programming tutorial made as a learning project,
-with heavy inspiration taken from Akuli's [python tutorial](https://github.com/Akuli/python-tutorial).
+with heavy inspiration taken from Akuli's python tutorial:https://github.com/Akuli/python-tutorial.
 Throughout the tutorial, I'm going to compare some features of rust to their equivalents in python, though rust is a very different language compared to python, and they're generally used for vastly different things.
 The reason I'm using python as a comparison point is just that it's the only language